Are you looking for the ultimate 4 days in Paris itinerary?

 - Hotel Le Bellechasse Saint-Cermain (Near the Eiffel Tower!)

-The Ultimate 4 Days In Paris Itinerary
+4 Days in Paris Itinerary You Should Steal

 Day 1: Begin your 4 Days in Paris by exploring the Eiffel Tower and the Seine River

-Stop 1: Visit The Eiffel Tower
+Stop 1: Visit the Eiffel Tower

 One of the most popular attractions in Paris is the iconic Eiffel Tower.
-It is one of the very first places most people visit, including me, when in Paris.
-The Tower is 1,063 feet tall and remains one of the tallest structures in Paris.
+It is one of the first places most people visit in Paris, including me.

-It was originally constructed as the gateway to the 1889 World’s Fair held in Paris.
+The tower is 1,063 feet tall and remains one of the tallest structures in Paris.
+It was originally constructed as the gateway to the 1889 World’s Fair in Paris.

-Of course, you want to explore the Eiffel Tower, so set aside plenty of time during your first of 4 days in Paris to do so.
-If panoramic vistas of the Seine River and the city of Paris interest you, then visiting the Eiffel Tower is for you.
+If panoramic vistas of the Seine River and the city of Paris interest you, climbing the Eiffel Tower is for you!

 You may climb up to her elevation levels, or even to the top, but that is 1,665 steps.
 Up for the challenge?

-There are even “skip the lines” options or you can visit Paris in winter for fewer tourists.
-Walking alongside and even under the Eiffel Tower is a very memorable thing to do, to get a perspective of just how large the monument is.
+Walking alongside and even under the Eiffel Tower is a memorable thing to get a perspective of how large the monument is.

 Where To Stay Near The Eiffel Tower: